inflearn logo

 And how this structure

-We will also examine how this is applied across essay writing, reports, content, and storytelling in general.
+We will also look at how this applies across essay writing, reports, content, and storytelling in general.

 ■ Why this lecture is important